penumbra-zone/penumbra/README.md

 Next, produce a template with
 ```
-cargo run --bin pd -- create-genesis-template
+cargo run --bin pd -- generate-testnet
 ```
-and copy the output into the `genesis.json` as the `app_state` field. edit it to match the key material you'll be using, which includes:
+and copy the `app_state` field of one the genesis files.
+You'll need to edit it to match the key material you'll be using, which includes:

 * changing the validator public keys to match the one Tendermint generated;
 * editing the genesis allocations to use your testing addresses, or have other asset types, etc.

 You may wish to edit other parts of the testnet config.
 Example `genesis.json` files can be found in the `testnets/` directory if you get stuck.

 ### Running `pd` without using Docker